code-423n4/2024-09-panoptic/README.md

 - Option sellers must pay back the exact amounts of tokens that were borrowed (the "shortAmounts") when their positions are burned
 - Option buyers must add back the same amount of liquidity that was borrowed when their positions are burned
 - Users should not be allowed to mint/burn options or pay premium if their end state is insolvent (at the fast oracle tick, or both ticks if the fast and slow oracle ticks are further away than the threshold)
-- Users should not be allowed to withdraw collateral if they have open positions
 - Users should not be allowed to mint more positions than the limit
 - Option sellers should not receive premium that has not settled (by collection from Uniswap or payments from long option holders) yet
 - Option sellers in a given chunk should not receive premium, as a fraction of the premium owed to them , that is greater than the ratio of total owed premium to total settled premium in that chunk
-- Liquidations must only occur if the liquidated account is insolvent at the TWAP tick and  the TWAP tick is not above the threshold for distance to the current tick
 - Note that some executable liquidations may not be profitable due to the required actions to execute the liquidation (depositing collateral, force exercises) or the price the token conversions occur at
 - Note that it is acceptable for an account to cause protocol loss (shares minted to liquidator) during a liquidation even if they have a residual token balance in their account, this may happen if the value of tokens remaining correspond to less than 1 of the other token
 - If, at the final state after a liquidation, any premium paid to sellers DURING the liquidation has not been revoked, there must not be any protocol loss (shares minted to liquidator).
 In other words, this means that premium cannot be paid over the protocol loss threshold.